 Instructions

-Heat the olive oil over medium high heat in a large pot or Dutch oven.
-When hot, add the onions, garlic, ginger, lemongrass, curry paste, and remaining ½ tablespoon of curry powder.
-Sauté for 5 minutes, stirring often, until fragrant and softened.
-Add the chicken pieces.
-Cook for 5 minutes, toss them around the pot, and cook 5 minutes more or until they start to brown on multiple sides.
+- Cook the aromatics and chicken.
+Heat the olive oil over medium-high heat in a large pot or Dutch oven.
+Add the onions and sauté for 5 minutes, stirring often, until softened.
+Add the garlic, ginger, lemongrass, and curry powder and cook for another minute.
+Add the chicken and salt to the pan.
+Cook for 5 minutes, toss the chicken around the pot, and cook 5 minutes more or until it starts to brown.
+If the pan dries out, drizzle in more oil, as needed.

-Pour in the broth and coconut milk.
-Stir in the sugar and fish sauce.
-Add the squash and stir to combine.
-Bring to the soup to a boil, then lower the heat to a steady simmer.
-Cook 15-20 minutes or until the squash is tender.
+- Simmer.
+Pour in the broth, scrape anything stuck to the bottom of the pan, then add the coconut milk, chili paste, sugar and fish sauce.
+Bring to a boil.
+Add the squash and stir.
+Return the soup to a boil, then lower the heat to a steady simmer.
+Cook for 15 minutes or until the squash is tender.

+- Cook the noodles.
 Meanwhile, put the rice noodles in a large bowl.
-Cover with boiling water and cook according to the package directions, which should be just a few short minutes.
+Cover with hot water and cook according to the package directions, which should take just a few minutes.
 Drain.

+- Taste, garnish, and serve.
 When the squash is tender, taste the soup.
-Add more salt, sugar, or fish sauce, if needed.
-When it’s to your liking, divide the noodles among your serving bowls, cover with the hot soup and sprinkle over the cilantro.
+If needed, add more salt, sugar, or fish sauce.
+When it’s to your liking, remove the lemongrass, divide the noodles among your serving bowls, ladle over the hot soup, and sprinkle over the cilantro and peanuts.

 - Prep Time: 30